 This is the app that will allow you to practice meditation in exotic places.
 Don’t worry, you won’t need your passport or even leave your room for that matter.

-You will just need to turn on the app, choose the “virtual reality” you want to be in, and practice your meditation like never before.
-Even if you are not in the mood to choose a VR for yourself, let Guided Meditation VR to make the best choice for you.
+You will just need to turn on the app, choose the “virtual reality” you want to be in and practice your meditation like never before.
+Even if you are not in the mood to choose a VR for yourself, let Guided Meditation VR make the best choice for you.
 The enticing virtual surrounding will help you de-stress, refresh your mind, and regain your focus.

 20. Meditation and Relaxation Pro

-As the name suggests, Meditation and Relaxation app focuses on making you more calm and relaxed.
+As the name suggests, the Meditation and Relaxation app focuses on making you more calm and relaxed.
 By achieving this state of mind, you will improve your overall health and wellbeing.
 You will sleep better, focus more easily, and elevate your happiness and self-esteem.
 In other words, it will drastically improve your quality of life.

 There are several programs that you can follow, depending on the area you want to work on.
 For example, if you want to relieve stress, choose 7 days of a stress relief program.